-\paragraph{\textsc{Style partitioning and evaluation}} First, we aim to answer the following question: Do individual \modelname~decoders learn different summary styles when trained using the standard training objective, i.e. the unguided training setting outlined in Section \ref{sec:training-settings}?
-If yes, which stylistic features vary across multiple decoders?
-To answer this, we measure the differences between generated summaries along the following stylistic features: 1) \textbf{Abstractiveness}: We follow \cite{grusky2018newsroom} and report two metrics for abstractiveness, \textit{coverage} which denotes the fraction of words in the summary that are present in the input article, and \textit{density} which denotes the average length of text spans in a summary that are copied from the input article.
-Details about these metrics can be found in the original paper.
-Additionally, we also report the 2-gram overlap between the generated summary and the input article.
-2) \textbf{Specificity}, quantified using the Speciteller tool \citep{li2015fast}, to measure the degree of specificity vs generality of the summaries.
-To align with the specifications of the tool, we segment summaries into sentences and report the macro-average of the sentence-level specificity across all summaries.
-3) \textbf{Length metrics}: We report two metrics for this, \textit{absolute length} (number of words) of generated summaries, and \textit{compression ratio}, computed as the ratio of the number of words in the summary and the input article.
-4) \textbf{Readability}: Finally, we report the readability scores of the summaries, measured using the Flesch readability ease test \citep{flesch1948new}.
+First, we investigate whether individual \modelname~decoders learn different styles when trained using the standard training objective?
+If yes, which stylistic features vary across different decoders?

+\paragraph{Metrics} We measure \textit{style} along the following summarization-relevant dimensions: \begin{enumerate}[leftmargin=*] \item \textbf{Abstractiveness}: We follow \citet{grusky2018newsroom} and report two metrics, \textit{coverage} which denotes the fraction of summary words that are also present in the input, and \textit{density} which denotes the average length of copied contiguous spans in a summary.
+Additionally, we report the 2-gram overlap between the generated summary and the input article. \item \textbf{Degree of specificity} of generated summaries, quantified using the Speciteller tool \citep{li2015fast}.
+To align with their definition, we segment summaries into sentences and report the macro-average of the sentence-level specificity across all summaries. \item \textbf{Length metrics}: We report two metrics for this, \textit{absolute length} (number of words) of generated summaries, and \textit{compression ratio}, computed as the ratio of the number of words in the summary and the input article. \item \textbf{Readability} scores of generated summaries, measured using the Flesch readability ease test \citep{flesch1948new}. \end{enumerate}

 In addition to these style-based metrics, we report \textbf{Quality}, measured by \textsc{Rouge} \citep{rouge2004package} scores of the generated summaries with respect to the reference summaries.

-For analysis, we generate 3 summaries for each input: using individual decoders D0 and D1 (Inference Strategy 1, see Section \ref{sec:inference-settings}), and the mixture model (Mix) where the mixture weights are obtained using the gating mechanism $\mathcal{G}$ (Inference Strategy 2).
-The latter strategy corresponds to sampling from the \modelname~model's actual output distribution.
-Results of the study are shown in Table \ref{table:experiments-unguided}.
+For analysis, we generate 3 summaries for each input: using individual decoders D0 and D1 (Inference Strategy 1, see Section \ref{sec:inference-settings}), and the mixture model (Mix) where the mixture weights are obtained using the gating mechanism $\mathcal{G}$ (Strategy 2).
+The latter corresponds to sampling from the \modelname's actual output distribution.